-In addition, interest rates on the outstanding mortgages at both our Charlotte and National Harbor joint ventures were converted from variable to fixed due to debt refinancings in 2018.
+The decrease in equity in earnings of unconsolidated joint ventures from existing properties was primarily due to the conversion of the mortgages at both our Charlotte and National Harbor joint ventures from variable to fixed due to debt refinancings in 2018.
 In June 2018, the Charlotte joint venture closed on a \$100.0 million mortgage loan with a fixed interest rate of approximately 4.3% and a maturity date of July 2028.
 This loan replaced the \$90.0 million mortgage loan with an interest rate of LIBOR + 1.45%.
 In December 2018, the National Harbor joint venture closed on a \$95.0 million mortgage loan with a fixed interest rate of approximately 4.6% and a maturity date of January 2030.
 This loan replaced the \$87.0 million construction loan with an interest rate of LIBOR + 1.65%.
+In addition, the 2019 period had higher LIBOR interest rate levels on variable rate mortgages at our Columbus and Galveston unconsolidated joint ventures.